 Rodgers is seen as one of the greatest QBs of all time.
 He’s the all-time regular-season career passer rating leader, with incredible consistency at the top of the game since replacing Brett Favre.

 We’ve got a round-up of three of the best rookie cards on the market, as well as an investment report for the foreseeable future.

-2005 Playoff Contenders Aaron Rodgers ROOKIE RC AUTO #101
+2005 Aaron Rodgers Playoff Contenders Auto RC #101 (buy on eBay)

 The front of this popular card shows Rodgers as he’s about to throw a football, with the signature located at the bottom.
 The reverse lists his basic collegiate stats, with a massive Packers logo in the middle.
 It comes in a deep matte black, making the image striking.

 Great Investment: Top-Rated Patrick Mahomes Rookie Cards

 A mint-condition version of this rookie card will set you back by roughly $11,000, so it’s one of the most expensive on the market.
 However, there are a number of reasons why it’s so widely sought after.
 It’s seen as the best of the Rodgers rookie cards, and it’s arguably underpriced compared to the likes of Tom Brady.

 The price is enough to put off many investors, but it’s a signed card that is incredibly popular with potential collectors.
 It’s also quite easy to find on the market, with 530 copies made during the initial print run.

 2005 Aaron Rodgers Upper Deck Rookie Premiere #16 (buy on eBay)

 Another great option if you’re looking for a Rodgers card with decent value, and are not looking to spend a boatload of cash.